Scalingo/docker-munin-server/README.md

   munin-server
 ```

+A simple `run-image` example is provided which assumes `munin.conf` contains environment variable values, or copied from a local Munin server instance.

 You can now reach your munin-server on port 8080 of your host.
 It will display at the first run:

 ```